-On April 26, 2017, we issued and sold an aggregate of 2,592,591 shares of our common stock in a private placement at a price per share of \$13.50, resulting in aggregate gross proceeds of \$35.0 million, before deducting placement agent fees of \$2.1 million and other offering expenses estimated to be \$0.2 million.
+On April 26, 2017, we issued and sold an aggregate of 2,592,591 shares of our common stock in a private placement at a price per share of \$13.50, resulting in aggregate gross proceeds of \$35.0 million, before deducting placement agent fees of \$2.1 million and other offering expenses of \$0.3 million.

-We believe that our cash, cash equivalents and marketable securities as of March 31, 2017, together with the net proceeds from the private placement of our common stock that we completed in April 2017, will enable us to fund our operating expenses and capital expenditure requirements to the end of 2018.
+We believe that our cash, cash equivalents and marketable securities as of June 30, 2017 will enable us to fund our operating expenses and capital expenditure requirements to the end of 2018.
 Our future capital requirements will depend on many factors, including:

-- the scope, progress, timing, costs and results of clinical trials of SY-1425 and SY-1365 and any associated companion diagnostic tests; - research and preclinical development efforts for any future product candidates that we may develop; - · our ability to enter into and the terms and timing of any collaborations, licensing agreements or other arrangements; - the number of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the costs of acquiring potential new product candidates or technology; - the costs of any physician education programs relating to selecting and treating genomically defined patient populations; - the timing and amount of milestone and other payments due to licensors for patent and technology rights used in our development platform; - · revenue received from commercial sales, if any, of our current and future product candidates; - our headcount growth and associated costs as we expand our research and development, operate as a public company, and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.
+- the scope, progress, timing, costs and results of clinical trials of SY-1425 and SY-1365 and any associated companion diagnostic tests; - research and preclinical development efforts for any future product candidates that we may develop; - · our ability to enter into and the terms and timing of any collaborations, licensing agreements or other arrangements; - the number of future product candidates that we pursue and their development requirements; - the outcome, timing and costs of seeking regulatory approvals; - the costs of commercialization activities for any of our product candidates that receive marketing approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - the costs of acquiring potential new product candidates or technology; - the costs of any physician education programs relating to selecting and treating genomically defined patient populations;

+- the timing and amount of milestone and other payments due to licensors for patent and technology rights used in our development platform; - · revenue received from commercial sales, if any, of our current and future product candidates; - our headcount growth and associated costs as we expand our research and development, operate as a public company, and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights and defending against intellectual property related claims; and - the costs of operating as a public company.